Welcome to Behavioral Finance Friday

-Have you noticed that there is a secret conspiracy among the greeting card, candy, and retail industries to guilt us into buying something for someone about every six weeks throughout the year?
+Have you noticed a secret conspiracy among the greeting card, candy, and retail industries to guilt us into buying something for someone about every six weeks throughout the year?
 Check a calendar.
-There seem to be more national “spending events” than ever before.
-And if there’s a gap, some marketing genius invents a new reason to spend.
+There seem to be more national "spending events" than ever before.
+And if there's a gap, some marketing genius invents a new reason to spend.

-Assuming you are wired like me, let me ask you a few questions about your spending.
+Let me ask you a few questions about your spending.

 - Have you ever run into a store to buy something inexpensive and spent more than you had planned?